-Cluffy Everyday insoles (formerly known as Lux Step) will balance the pressures on the forefoot with our unique system of controlling movement of the big toe and enhancing movement of the foot in general.
+Cluffy Everyday Insoles (formerly known as Lux Step) will balance the pressures on the forefoot with our unique patented system of controlling movement of the big toe and enhancing correct function of the foot in general.
 This allows for balanced pressures across the forefoot and resolution of pain when one area is taking more pressure than it should.

 When the mobility of the ball of the foot improves, this results in a stabilizing through the arch of the foot structure and increased motion of the ankle.
 The ankle moves better because the arch structure is more stable.
 Once mobility of the ankle is improved, then the gastrocnemius tendon, a part of the Achilles tendon, can be stretched normally when walking and this results in load reduction of the ball of the foot.
 When the ankle moves correctly, then the knee can become more stable, the hip can move better, and the lower back becomes more stable.
 Body mechanics dictate that a mobile segment is followed by a stable segment that is followed by a mobile segment, etc.

 Improving the motion of the foot not only has a significant impact on metatarsalgia, but it can cause a total realignment of the whole lower extremity bone structure and a considerable change of foot function.

 Support of all three arches in the foot structure is also important, particularly when standing.
-The Cluffy Everyday insole is the only insole on the market today that supports all three arches in the manner we do, worthy of a utility patent from the U.S. Patent and Trademark Office.
+The Cluffy Everyday insole is the only insole on the market today that supports all three arches in the manner we do, worthy of 3 patents from the U.S. Patent and Trademark Office.
 It is of particular importance in Metatarsalgia that the transverse arch of the foot is properly supported.
 Our unique arch support in this part of the foot is addressing pressure on the ball of the foot in the best possible manner.